 - Exotic Alloys

-All materials must be stamped in an annealed state; most materials can be hardened after stamping.
+We stamp all materials in an annealed state; most materials can be hardened after stamping.
 Contact us to discuss your material requirements.

-Your #1 Source for Complex, High Precision Fine Blanked Parts
+Your Trusted Source for Complex, High Precision Blanking

-Petersen Precision is the industry leader in fineblanking.
+Petersen Precision is the industry leader in metal fine blanking and precision metal stamping.
 We deliver high quality, high precision fineblanked parts for all industries and applications.
 Request a quote today, or contact us to discuss your unique project.